yxm-dev/doc/doc/QA/linux/system/makepkg_as_root.md

  date:
  ---

 There are two basic groups that exist in a linux distribution: the `root` and the `nobody`.
 In Arch-based distributions binaries are managed through the `makepkg` command.
-Due security reasons, users in the `root` group cannot directly use `makepkh`.
+Due security reasons, users in the `root` group cannot directly use `makepkg`.
 The immediate approach would be to create a non root user and run the command from it.
 In the following we describe another approach: to momentarily use an user in the already existing `nobody` group.

 Preparing a directory
 ======================